anir0y/CyberShikshaa/module-II/discussion/gpg.md

 `gpg --import name.asc` # you have to donwload the `pgp/asc key` of your friends.

+>> this is my key [keybase](https://keybase.io/anir0y/pgp_keys.asc?fingerprint=c2dd925ae4ea4b4b64f30522ea606f142cbcafd7) download and save it as key.asc then you can import it using `gpg --import key.asc`

 ### encrypt

-`gpg --encrypt --armour -r 'email' filename
+`gpg --encrypt --armour -r 'email' filename`

 ### decrypt